 Before I get into my tips on how to fill out your March Madness bracket, I thought it would be a good idea to share some basics for those of y’all who aren’t familiar with sports.
 Each year, 68 teams compete in the Division I NCAA Tournament, aka “March Madness.”
 The bottom eight teams participate in four “play-in” games, and the winners of those games advance to the main bracket of 64 teams.
 However, you don’t have to wait until the “First Four” play-in ages are complete to fill out your bracket.

 The NCAA bracket of 64 teams consists of four quadrants, known as “regions.”
 Each region has 16 teams, and the winner of each region after two weekends of play advances to the Final Four.
 There’s an East Region, South Region, Midwest Region, and West Region.
-However, games for the first weekend of the tournament are played all over the country.
+Typically, games for the first weekend of the tournament are played all over the country.
 Therefore, there’s not really any geographic significance to the bracket regions until the second region.
+Due to COVID, all NCAA tournament games will be in the Indianapolis area for the entire duration of the tournament.
+However, the sections of the bracket still have the East, South, Midwest, and West regional designations.

 The first weekend of the NCAA tournament consist of two rounds.
-First round is on Thursday and Friday, during which 64 teams play a total of 32 games.
+Traditionally, the first round is on a Thursday and Friday, during which 64 teams play a total of 32 games.
 By the end of Friday night’s games, 32 teams remain.
 Then it’s on to the second round for Saturday and Sunday.
 Over these two days, 32 teams play a total of 16 games.
-At the end of the first weekend, 16 teams remain (four from each region) and advance to the “Sweet 16”
+At the end of the first weekend, 16 teams remain (four from each region) and advance to the “Sweet 16” Due to COVID, the 2021 NCAA Tournament schedule is pushed back by one day.
+The first round games will be on Friday and Saturday (March 19-20), and the second round games will be on Sunday and Monday (March 21-22)

 Then it’s time for one of my favorite traditions, “One Shining Moment.”
 CBS puts together a video montage of big moments throughout the entire tournament.
 “One Shining Moment” is a special song that serves as the musical backdrop for this montage.
 Some people may think it’s corny, but I love it.
 Regardless of who the national champion is every year, I tear up, and have zero shame!